 Backup to Friend

 This a unique selling point of CrashPlan and there is no equivalent with Carbonite.
-I mention it because CrashPlan users love to pull it out an flaunt it.
 While it sounds great in theory how many CrashPlan users actually use it is another question.
 Do you want to actually give backup space to your friend?
 I could see students making more use of it than most other groups.

 Ease of Use

 Carbonite is easy, almost as easy as Backblaze to use.
 It is one of the selling points of the service.
 It has always been one of their selling points.
 In fact if you just need an easy service that protects your computers files and stays out of the way Carbonite does it.

 CrashPlan is not so easy.
 It has gotten better, but it has a large number of options and if you just want a backup it has gotten easier but the options still tend to get in the way.
 On Windows the client is better but on Mac and other systems it gets even more complicated needing to install Java.
 It is still to much geek software written for other geeks, not software written to jsut get the job done.